A standard Finnish Boston cake consists of cinnamon rolls baked side by side in a round cake pan.

 Place the slices cut side down in the buttered cake pan(s) one slice in the middle and the rest around it in a circle, so that they just barely touch each other.
 Leave to rise, covered, for about 20 minutes.

-Glaze the tops of the rolls with lightly beaten egg and bake at 175 - 180 °C for 30 - 40 minutes, or until the cake is baked through and its top is golden brown (see the picture on right).
+Glaze the tops of the rolls with lightly beaten egg and bake at 175 - 180 °C for 30 - 40 minutes, or until the cake is baked through and its top is golden brown (see the picture below).

 If you like, you can drizzle the cake(s) with cream toffee and/or almond-sugar icing for added sweetness.
 However, traditional Boston cake is not iced or drizzled with any frosting, so you may as well leave this bit out.